 FACTBOX-Seven U.S. House Democrats to argue impeachment case against Trump in Senate

-U.S. House Speaker Nancy Pelosi announced on Wednesday the seven members of the House of Representatives who will act as prosecutors to lay out the impeachment case against President Donald Trump in the Senate.
+Seven members of the House of Representatives will act as prosecutors in the Senate impeachment trial of U.S. President Donald Trump, which begins in earnest on Tuesday.
+ADAM SCHIFF, lead manager

-HAKEEM JEFFRIES Jeffries, 49, is considered a rising star in the party and a potential future House speaker.
+Jeffries, 49, is considered a rising star in the party and a potential future House speaker.
 Representing a district in the New York City borough of Brooklyn, he was the top House Democrat behind a bipartisan criminal-justice reform bill that Trump signed into law in 2018.
+VAL DEMINGS

-VAL DEMINGS Demings, 62, is the former chief of the Orlando, Florida, police department.
+Demings, 62, is the former chief of the Orlando, Florida, police department.
 As a member of both the Judiciary and Intelligence committees, she has been involved in the impeachment investigation for months and knows the case against the president well.
+JASON CROW

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)